 90 minutes, 1.5-2 km

-This tour is offered regularly throughout the winter and spring.
-Below are the dates for January through April.
+This tour is offered regularly from spring to fall.
+Below are the dates for August through October.

-Tours are free, but because space is limited, booking a spot in advance is required.
-To book a spot please email belkin.tours@ubc.ca, and specify the tour date in your email.
+Tours are free, but space is limited; booking a spot in advance is required, email belkin.tours@ubc.ca and specify the tour date and time in your email.
+Due to the high volume of emails, please allow up to 3 days for us to reply.

 1 hour, 0.5 km